juanedflores/Prototyping-Methods-Lab-Website/Arduino/button/button.md

 The button is just a simple way of completing or breaking a circuit with the simple act of "pushing" or "pressing" a button.

-You could just manually join or unjoin two bare wires together to do this, but a button makes this convenient.
+You could just manually join or unjoin two bare wires together to do this, but a button makes this a convenient way to interface (interact) with a circuit.

-Often electronics kits come with a cheap button that looks like this:
+Often electronics kits come with a cheap tactile button that looks like this:

 <div>
 <img src="./images/button.png" width=400 style=""></img>